The full academic calendar is available at the Office of the University Registrar website.

 For PhD programs: If you attend as a full-time student, it takes, on average, 4-5 years to complete the program.
 If you attend as a part-time student, it takes, on average, 6 years to complete the program.
 Please note that the University imposes a degree time limit.
 All PhD students are required to complete all degree requirements within 10 years of the date of initial course registration.

-Most master's classes are held Mondays–Thursdays in the late afternoon and evening on either the Arlington Campus or Fairfax Campus, depending on the program.
+Most master's classes are held Mondays–Thursdays in the late afternoon and evening on either Mason Square or the Fairfax Campus, depending on the program.
 The Master's in Organization Development and Knowledge Management program is an executive format and meets selected weekends throughout the year.
-The core curriculum for the PhD in Public Policy is offered solely at the Arlington campus.
+The core curriculum for the PhD in Public Policy is offered solely on Mason Square.
 The core curriculum courses for the Political Science and Biodefense PhD programs are offered at the Fairfax Campus.

 You are allowed to transfer a maximum of 12 credits into our master's programs and 3 credits into our graduate certificate programs if they are deemed relevant to the curriculum.
 The remainder of credits must be completed through the Schar School.